FAQs Answered: Insurance Claims

 Insurance sent us a check for interest.
 How do I handle this?

-There are 3 options for handling interest payments from insurance, take a look the Insurance Interest page in our online manual.
+There are three options for handling interest payments from insurance, take a look at the Insurance Interest page in our online manual.

 I have to repay the insurance company for an overpayment (or they’re pulling money back on a bulk check).
 What’s the best way to do this?